aldur/aldur.github.io/_posts/2023-10-29-jekyll-seo.md

 [This Google support
 page](https://support.google.com/webmasters/answer/34592?hl=en#zippy=%2Cdomain-property-examplecom)
 shows how add the property.
-We are using a [Cloudflare Pages']({% post_url 2023-10-15-migrating-to-cloudflare-pages %}) domain, so we don't control DNS.
-We will need to create a URL-prefix property.
+We are using a [Cloudflare Pages']({% post_url 2023-10-15-migrating-to-cloudflare-pages %}) domain, so we don't control DNS, and we will need to create a URL-prefix property.

-To verify the URL-prefix we need to add the following snippet to the `<head>` of our index:
+To verify the URL-prefix we need the following snippet within the `<head>` of our index:

 ```html